 Project Fi is the name of Google's network that offers mobile data directly to users, much like every other carrier that's available to choose between.

-Of its many innovative aspects, the most eye-opening of Project Fi is its pricing: Google is charging $20 flat per month for talk, text, Wi-Fi tethering, and international coverage in 135+ countries, then an additional $10 per GB of data each month.
+Here's the skinny on its pricing structure: Google is charging $20 flat per month for talk, text, Wi-Fi tethering, and international coverage in 135+ countries, with each gigabyte of data costing $10 on top of the bill.

 Google is doing the same here with Project Fi, making itself the middleman between customers and carriers.
 So although your phone will bounce between T-Mobile, Sprint and U.S. Cellular LTE services, you'll only ever have to deal with Google when it comes to support and billing.